 "When Steve and Talya told me they wanted me to be the honorary Warrior of the Month, my first reaction was something along the lines of, "You must be joking.
 I've only been doing Yoga for the last 5 months.
 And I'm still in the Intro class.
 I'm no warrior."
 But then I started to think about the things that both of them, and the other instructors at Turbodog, have been trying to teach me since my very first class.
 That I should be grateful for the hard work I've been putting in and how proud of myself I should be for the advances I've made in class.

 I'll tell you, I was a little intimidated upon first walking in.
 I had spent the 12 years prior working myself to the bone, sitting in front of a computer most of the day, and not really doing much for my personal well being.
 I had bad knees, a sore back and felt very "out-of-shape."
-But what I was hearing from everyone at Turbodog was that Forrest Yoga was designed exactly for my needs and that, in time, I would get stronger, more flexible (open) and most importantly, would start to feel better almost immediately.
+But what I was hearing from everyone at Turbodog was that the practice was designed exactly for my needs and that, in time, I would get stronger, more flexible (open) and most importantly, would start to feel better almost immediately.
 Honestly this sounded a little much to my ears at the time.

 So there I am in class.
 My mind is reeling.
 Left foot back.
 Fold over my mat for knee support.
 Lean forward into lunge.
 Keep my tailbone tucked.
 Lift my ribs toward my face and the top of my head towards the sky.
 Press my left shin/foot into the ground.
 Pull my abs in.
 Oh, and don't forget to breathe.
 They say that's important.
 Am I doing this right?
 Ugh.